Ground Beef Stroganoff (Dairy Free)

 Instructions

-• Prepare noodles according to package directions.
+• Cook the noodles.
+Bring a large pot of salted water to a boil and prepare the egg noodles according to package directions for al dente.
 When they are cooked, drain and set aside.

-• In a large skillet over medium-high heat, brown the beef, breaking it up into pieces as it cooks.
+• Make the sauce.
+In a large skillet over medium-high heat, brown the beef, breaking it up into pieces as it cooks.

-• Sprinkle the flour over the beef and onion, stirring to evenly coat and allow the flour to absorb oil.
+• Thicken and simmer.
+Sprinkle the flour over the beef and onion, stirring to evenly coat and allow the flour to absorb oil.

-• Add the beef broth, sour cream, Dijon, Worcestershire, and beef bouillon to the pan.
+Add the beef stock, sour cream, Dijon, Worcestershire, and beef bouillon to the pan.
 Stir until combined, and allow the sauce to simmer until thickened.

-• Toss the noodles to coat evenly with the sauce.
+• Toss the noodles.
+Transfer the cooked noodles into the pot with the sauce and stir until evenly coated.
 Adjust seasoning with salt & pepper and garnish with parsley before serving.

 To make this with dairy free milk: Whisk dairy free milk and cornstarch together until smooth.
 Add it to the sauce instead of the sour cream and simmer until sauce is thick.